kristapsk/raspibolt-extras/joinmarket.md

 Generated wallet OK
 ```
-Write down the words, they would allow to recover wallet later on different machine in case of hardware failure or other problem.
+Write down the words, they will allow to recover wallet later on different machine in case of hardware failure or other problem.

 ### Fund JoinMarket wallet

-JoinMarket wallet contains of five separate sub-wallets or pockets called "mixdepths".
+JoinMarket wallet contains five separate sub-wallets (accounts) or pockets called "mixdepths".
 Idea is that coins between different mixdepths are never mixed together.
 When you do a CoinJoin transaction, change output goes back to the same mixdepth, but one of the equal amount outputs goes either to address of a different wallet (if you are taker) or to a different mixdepth in the same JoinMarket wallet (if you are a maker).

 * Run `wallet-tool.py` default method to get list of addresses.
 Send some bitcoins to the first address of mixdepth 0.
 At first run it will give a message about need to restart JM and rescan blockchain.
 No need to rescan, just run command again.
 ```